themaddoctor/linux-mybook-tools/README.md

 # linux-mybook-tools
-tools for decrypting some WD My Book drives in linux
+tools for opening some encrypted WD My Book drives in linux

 These tools are only useful for external drives with one of these chips on the USB-SATA bridge card:
     JMS538S,
     SW6316,
     INIC1607E,
-    OXUF943SE
+    OXUF943SE.
+These tools are specifically for mounting encrypted drives.
+This allows the drive to be used in linux, for example to recover the files on it, but does not decrypt the disk for use on Windows.
+If you prefer to make a decrypted disk image, see the ReallyMine project (link below).

 If you would like to help in development in a simple way, please submit your keyblock (and password, if any).
 Keyblocks can be uploaded as zipped binary files or by pasting the output of &quot;hexdump -C&quot; into a comment.